 There is an inner wheel half and an outer wheel half as they align with the hub.
 Our example will be a 3+5 wheel offset.
 As you can see in the picture below, the 3 represents 3″ on the inner wheel half, and the 5 means 5″ on the outer wheel half.

 The inner wheel half is the side facing the ATV, and the outer is the side facing away from the ATV.
 The hub is where your rim mounts to your quad.
-Adjusting the wheel offset is basically bringing the wheel closer or further away from the ATV.
+Adjusting the wheel offset is bringing the wheel closer or further away from the ATV.

-Some people will get rims with a negative offset like 2+5 in order to widen the stance of their quad.
+Some people will get rims with a negative offset like 2+5 to widen the stance of their quad.
 This is mostly done for looks rather than handling.
 Although some quads with a straight axle in the rear take a 2+5 wheel, the most common wheel offset is 5+2.
 Almost all utility ATVs and UTVs will have a 5+2 offset, as well as any quad with independent rear suspension.